illinois

 The Fabyan Villa can thank Frank Lloyd Wright for its cruciform shape.
 The house and its grounds are worth exploring if you want a day trip from Chicago.

-Before my parents make their annual visit to Wally and I in Chicago, we plan an interesting day trip, do a little research and look for something quirky to do.
-Typically it’s somewhere further afield since neither of us has a car.
+Before my parents make their annual visit to Wally and me in Chicago, we plan an interesting day trip, do a little research and look for something quirky to do.
+Typically it’s somewhere a bit farther afield since neither of us has a car.
 I can’t recall how we settled on the Fabyan Villa in Geneva, Illinois.
 It’s entirely possible that I came across it on the Atlas Obscura website, given Wally’s and my proclivity for attractions that don’t always make their way into guidebooks.
 Or it could've had something to do with Frank Lloyd Wright, the Japanese garden or the circa-1850 Dutch-style windmill located on the grounds of the sprawling estate.

 Colonel George Fabyan